cortext/patstat/nomenclatures/offices_classification/README.md

 | European Patent Office | EP | 126921 | ... | 88789 | 1963223 |
 | African Regional Intellectual Property Organization | AP | 304 | ... | 220 | 4955 |

-Modify the query (years, patent offices list) to produce someting more relevant for you.
+Modify the query (years, patent offices list) according to what to want to calculate.